yene/beacon-server/README.md

 # Beacon Server
-Checks if the given iBeacon is in range and calls webhooks like IFTTT when a beacon enters or leaves the area.
+Checks if the given iBeacon is in range.
+Calls webhooks (eg IFTTT) when a beacon enters or leaves the area.

 ![screenshot](screenshot.png)